mvnaol2026/Gravity-Does-Not-Exist/README.md

 > * **Unity of Scales**: The Universe is indivisible.
 There is no split into a quantum micro-world and a relativistic macro-world.
 Everything obeys the same mechanical laws.
 > * **The Ultimate Conclusion**: All types of dynamics declared by official science are fundamentally nothing but AOLODYNAMICS.

 **P.S.** This axiomatic framework of Aol Physics is monumental and non-negotiable.
 However, the entire superstructure — from the geometry of specific microstructures to macroscopic consequences and simulation algorithms — is an open architecture.
 It requires massive theoretical development, refinement, and verification.
-This is a colossal field of work spanning decades, and I invite thinking logicians, physicists, and programmers to join in building this new physical picture of the world.
+This is a colossal field of work spanning decades, and I invite thinking logicians, physicists, programmers, and AI to join in building this new physical picture of the world.

 ---